Almost contact 5-folds are contact: Fibrations over the --disk.

 \section{Fibrations over the $2$--disk.}

 Let $(F,\xi_v)$ be a contact $3$--manifold, $\xi_v=\ker\alpha_v$ and $\D^2$ a 2--disk.
 In this Section we study contact structures on the product manifold $F\times\D^2$.
 Consider the coordinates $(p,r,\theta)\in F\times\D^2$.
-The existence part of Theorem \ref{main} can be essentially reduced to the existence of a contact structure on $F\times\D^2$ restricting to a prescribed contact structure on a neighborhood of the boundary $F\times\partial\D^2$.
-This is explained in Section \ref{sec:end}.\\
+The previous sections essentially reduce Theorem \ref{main} to the existence of a contact structure on $F\times\D^2$ restricting to a prescribed contact structure on a neighborhood of the boundary $F\times\partial\D^2$.
+See Theorem \ref{thm:filling} in Section \ref{sec:end} for details on the end of the proof.\\

 Fix an $\varepsilon\in(0,1)$ and consider $H\in C^\infty(F\times\D^2(1))$ to be a smooth function such that $\partial_r H>0$ for $r\in(1-\varepsilon,1]$.
 Then the $1$--form

 defines a distribution $\xi=\ker\alpha$.
 It can be endowed with the symplectic form